Shinsuke Nakamura: United States Champion (2018–2019)

-On July 3, it was announced that Nakamura would return in time to face Jeff Hardy for the WWE United States Championship at Extreme Rules.
-At the event on July 15, Nakamura won the title by executing a low blow and Kinshasa on Hardy, marking his first main roster title win; Nakamura was then confronted by the returning Randy Orton, who attacked Hardy before leaving.
-Nakamura would successfully defend the title in a rematch against Hardy at SummerSlam on August 19.
-On the August 27 episode of SmackDown Live, Nakamura would later refuse to compete, claiming that the United States of America had been renamed Naka-Merica and that he wouldn't face anyone until he found a worthy opponent.
-After refusing to defend the WWE United States Championship at the Hell in a Cell pay-per-view on September 16, general manager Paige ordered Nakamura to defend the championship on the September 18 episode of SmackDown Live, which he did so successfully, defeating Rusev.
+At Extreme Rules on July 15, Nakamura defeated Jeff Hardy by executing a low blow and Kinshasa to win the WWE United States Championship, his first title on the main roster.
+On August 19, Nakamura successfully defended the title against Hardy at SummerSlam.
+After refusing to defend the WWE United States Championship at the Hell in a Cell pay-per-view on September 16, general manager Paige ordered Nakamura to defend the championship on the September 18 episode of SmackDown Live, which he did successfully against Rusev.
 At SmackDown 1000, Nakamura lost to the returning Rey Mysterio in a qualifying match for the WWE World Cup at Crown Jewel.
-It was announced that Nakamura would defend the title against Rusev at Crown Jewel's kickoff show on November 2, in which he successfully retained.
-Nakamura lost to Raw's WWE Intercontinental Champion Seth Rollins in an interbrand Champion vs Champion match at Survivor Series on November 18.
-On the December 25 episode of SmackDown Live (taped on December 18), Nakamura lost the WWE United States Championship to Rusev, ending his reign at 156 days.
+On November 2, he successfully defended the title against Rusev at Crown Jewel.
+At Survivor Series on November 18, Nakamura lost to Raw's WWE Intercontinental Champion Seth Rollins in an interbrand Champion vs Champion match.
+On the December 25 episode of SmackDown Live, Nakamura lost the United States Championship to Rusev, ending his reign at 156 days.

-On January 27, 2019, at the Royal Rumble, Nakamura defeated Rusev to win his second WWE United States Championship.
-Later that night, he participated in the Royal Rumble match entering at No. 3 but was eliminated by Mustafa Ali.
+On January 27, 2019, at the Royal Rumble, Nakamura defeated Rusev to win his second United States Championship.
+Later that night, he participated in the Royal Rumble match, entering at #3, but was eliminated by Mustafa Ali.
 Two days later on SmackDown Live, Nakamura lost the title to R-Truth.
 Rusev then confronted Truth and pushed him into a title match, but Truth retained the title.
 After the match, Nakamura joined forces with Rusev into attacking Truth, starting an alliance between the two.
 At the Fastlane pre-show on March 2, Nakamura and Rusev were defeated by The New Day.
-At WrestleMania 35 on April 7, Nakamura and Rusev would compete in a fatal four-way tag team match for the SmackDown Tag Team Championship, but were unsuccessful.
-The duo returned during the 51-Man Battle Royal at Super ShowDown on June 7, but they were both eliminated during the match.
+At WrestleMania 35 on April 7, Nakamura and Rusev competed in a fatal four-way tag team match for the SmackDown Tag Team Championship, but lost.